dirkpuge/glossary/os.md

 The Linux kernel is the main component of a Linux operating system and is the core interface between a computer's hardware and its **processes**.

+## macOS

+macOS is a series of proprietary graphical operating systems developed and marketed by Apple, based on **Darwin**.

+## Memory Model

+A memory model describes the interactions of threads through memory and their shared use of the data.

+## Operating System

+An operating system is the software that supports a computer's basic functions, such as scheduling tasks, executing applications, and controlling peripherals.

 ## Ubuntu

 Ubuntu is a **Linux distribution** based on **Debian** mostly composed of free and **open-source** software.